StuartHadfield/interview_preparation/README.md

 #### Algorithms

-We explore solutions to some slightly tricky algorithmic/problem solving type questions.
+We explore solutions to some slightly tricky algorithmic/problem solving type questions in Python 3.

 #### System Design Principles